Wine glossary

 Vinification

-Biochemical process of processing grapes into wine, from crushing to placing on the market
+The biochemical process of transforming grapes into wine, from crushing to bottling and market release

 Vintage